wombleton/gitlaw-nz/acts/L/Land Act 1948.md

     Compare: 1924 No 31 ss 39, 40, 41

-    Section 176(1): amended, on 1 January 1950, pursuant to [section 73(1)][426] of the Forests Act 1949 (1949 No 19).
+    Section 176(1): amended, on 1 January 1950, pursuant to [section 73(1)][427] of the Forests Act 1949 (1949 No 19).

     Section 176(2)(e): repealed, on 20 October 1955, by section 62(1) of the Forest and Rural Fires Act 1955 (1955 No 44).

-    Section 176(3): amended, on 21 November 1977, by [section 8(2)][427] of the Land Amendment Act 1977 (1977 No 51).
+    Section 176(3): replaced, on 1 July 2013, by [section 413][285] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 176(7): amended, on 1 April 1980, pursuant to [section 18(2)][288] of the District Courts Amendment Act 1979 (1979 No 125).
+    Section 176(7): amended, on 1 April 1980, pursuant to [section 18(2)][289] of the District Courts Amendment Act 1979 (1979 No 125).

 ##### 177 Claims for compensation

-*   (1) All claims for compensation in respect of any matters arising under this Act, or for value of improvements shall, unless otherwise specially provided in this Act, be settled within the time and in the manner provided by the [Public Works Act 1981][368] and the provisions of that Act shall, so far as they are applicable and with the necessary modifications, apply with respect to any such claims under this Act:
+*   (1) All claims for compensation in respect of any matters arising under this Act, or for value of improvements shall, unless otherwise specially provided in this Act, be settled within the time and in the manner provided by the [Public Works Act 1981][369] and the provisions of that Act shall, so far as they are applicable and with the necessary modifications, apply with respect to any such claims under this Act:

     provided that in any such case the claim shall be settled in the manner provided in this subsection only in the event of the failure of the parties concerned to arrive at an agreement without taking proceedings under this subsection.